twilliamsorel/trevors-tales/src/_stories/starship-discovery-1.md

 “They’re binary,” said Thirty Five.
 “The stars are locked in orbit at the center of the solar system.”

 “That’s right,” said Forty Seven, raising an eyebrow.
 “They may take some getting used to.
 We do not remember who we are or where we came from, but we remember certain things still&mdash;facts, names, words.
-Many of us remember a time with one sun, and find the sky here disturbing.”
+Many of us remember only one sun, and find the sky here disturbing.”

 Thirty Five nodded.
 “Zero says we lost our episodic memories, but retained our semantic memories.
 If that means anything to you.”